 The U.S. Air Force has further delayed boosting its third Orbital Test Vehicle mission by two weeks to allow more time to investigate an anomaly in the RL10 upper-stage performance in the last launch.
 The launch of the reusable X-37B spacecraft on the OTV-3 mission has now been slipped to Nov.
 27, according to the United Launch Alliance, which manages the Atlas and Delta rocket families.
 During an Oct.
 8 launch of the Boeing GPS IIF spacecraft, the Delta IV was observed to have ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Air Force Slips OTV-3 Launch Due To RL10 Anomaly".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Air Force Slips OTV-3 Launch Due To RL10 Anomaly".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.